cansik/visiongraph/README.md

 pip install "visiongraph[all]"
 ```

-It is also possible to only install certain packages:
+It is also possible to only install certain packages depending on your needs:

 ```bash
 pip install "visiongraph[realsense, openvino, mediapipe, onnx, media]"